aanghs22/im_system_2023/README.md

-# assignment_demo_2023
+# Adaption of assignment_demo_2023

 ![Tests](https://github.com/TikTokTechImmersion/assignment_demo_2023/actions/workflows/test.yml/badge.svg)

-This is a demo and template for backend assignment of 2023 TikTok Tech Immersion.
+This is an amended version of the demo and template shared for backend assignment of 2023 TikTok Tech Immersion.

 ## Installation